twosigma/marbles/README.md

 ## Controlling Test Output

 Variables can be excluded from the "Locals" section of the test output by making them internal or name-mangled (prepending the variable name with one or two underscores).
 This can be useful for hiding especially large variables (e.g., DataFrames) that are needed in the test but aren't needed and/or are overwhelming in the test output.
-Internal and name-mangled variables will still be formatted into message and advice strings if there are matching directives for them, but if you're internalizing/name-mangling a variable because it's value is large you probably don't want to include it in your annotations.
+Internal and name-mangled variables will still be formatted into advice strings if there are matching directives for them, but if you're internalizing/name-mangling a variable because it's value is large you probably don't want to include it in your annotations.

 ```python
 def test_dataframe(self):